paralax/ColossalOpera/hard/ZZ_museum_cameras_1.md

 That's one possible solution (for this one any of the corners would have worked).

-If the shape has no solution, emit something like "The architect has no concept of security" because maybe they're collaborating with art theives.
+If the shape has no solution, emit something like "The architect has no concept of security" because maybe they're collaborating with art thieves.

 # Challenge Input